seetadev/pldg-dashboard/Filecoin-RetroPGF.md

 **PLDG Dashboard**

 ## 🧩 Project Category
-Developer Tooling / Ecosystem Infrastructure
+Developer Tooling / Filecoin Education & Ecosystem Infrastructure

 ## 🧠 Project Description
 The **PLDG Dashboard** is a real-time analytics platform for tracking developer engagement, technical progress, and contribution metrics across the **Protocol Labs Developer Guild (PLDG)** program.
 It offers transparent, data-driven insights into the health and growth of the Filecoin and Libp2p ecosystems through integrations with **Storacha**, **Filecoin & IPFS**, **Py-libp2p** and **Builder Insights**.